-$^{1}$ Workplaces should not be confused with total companies.
+&lt;sup>1Workplaces should not be confused with total companies.
 They rather represent the different teams where the members are in regular contact with each other.

+The initialise-simulation is finished by exporting parts of the final state of the simulation.
+This refers to all households that contain either infected or recovered agents which are finally written into a file.
 Hereby, an initial population is generated that contains not only a valid approximation of the confirmed cases, but also a valid estimate for the unknown pre-symptomatic and asymptomatic persons, a correct distribution of their future planned events and a correct household distribution as well.

 - 2. Fine Tuning.
 Even with best calibration routines (see Section 1.3.4) it is not possible to perfectly match the model output with the status quo in reality, in particular w.r.t. regional distribution.
 Therefore, a bootstrapping algorithm was implemented that corrects the small differences between the initialise-simulation output and the real data (confirmed cases, hospitalisation, intensive-care units and recoveries per region) to make sure, that the initial state of the actual simulation matches the current state precisely.
 This step can be omitted, if matching the current state precisely is not required. - 3.
 Load Households.
-Finally, the actual simulation is initialised with the previously recorded and finetuned agents from the initialise-simulation.
+Finally, the actual simulation is initialised with the previously recorded and fine-tuned agents from the initialise-simulation.
 To be precise, this process does not only include agents themselves, but also the households these agents live in.
 Hereby, at least, the fundamental network structure from the initialise-simulation can be maintained.